elidoran/endeo/README.md

 ### B4. add "object spec" enhancers

 Providing enhancers will alter how an "object spec" is used.

-Enhancers:
+The `enhancers` object is provided to `endeo.add()` as the second argument.
+Its keys correspond to the keys in the object provided by the "creator function".

+Each key specifies how it is enhanced by providing an object with the following keys.

+When providing only a known type's name use the shorthand by having the key's value be the string with the type's name.

-1. **type** - A type is a pre-defined enhancer. an `@endeo/specials` instance may be trained with types so the creator can reference them by name.
-Or, they can be specified in an enhancer's `type` property.
+1. **type** - A type is a pre-defined enhancer. an `@endeo/specials` instance may be trained with types so the enhancers can reference the types by name.
 2. **encode** - A custom encode function to use for the value instead of analyzing it to determine how to encode it.
 Specifying this will speedup encoding by avoiding value analysis.
 It can also allow a custom byte encoding for the value.
 The function params are `(enbyte, value, output)`.
 See [enbyte](https://www.npmjs.com/package/enbyte) and [@endeo/output](https://www.npmjs.com/package/@endeo/output).
 3. **decode** - A custom decode function.
 If you specify a custom `encode()` then use this to specify its `decode()`.
+The function params are `(debyte, input)`.
+See [debyte](https://www.npmjs.com/package/debyte) and [@endeo/input](https://www.npmjs.com/package/@endeo/input).
 4. **decoderNode** - This is for streaming decode via [@endeo/decoder](https://www.npmjs.com/package/@endeo/decoder).
 Encoding combines streaming (chunk encoding) and "put it all in one buffer" by using [@endeo/output](https://www.npmjs.com/package/@endeo/output) to handle that.
 The [@endeo/input](https://www.npmjs.com/package/@endeo/input) doesn't do the same for decoding.
 So, there is `decode()` for "i have it all in one buffer ready to decode" and `decoderNode` for [@endeo/decoder](https://www.npmjs.com/package/@endeo/decoder) when streaming.
 See [stating](https://www.npmjs.com/package/stating) to understand how the node should be implemented.
 The function params are `(control, nodes, context)` as for all stating nodes.
 5. **select** - when a key's value is always one from a set of values then provide the values in an array to the `select` property.
 In the creator function set the value of the key to the default value, as usual.
 This will encode the index of the value instead of the value itself.